MariaDB/MySQL External Replication

 mysql> START SLAVE;

-Check that the replication is working by executing the SHOW SLAVE STATUS
+Check that the replication is working by running the SHOW SLAVE STATUS

 command: